Jesr2104/TrickyWords/README.md

 # TrickyWords.
 <p>
-  This project consists of a CRUD manager to insert the data (Words with questions that help memorize and test us if we know their meaning).
+  This project consists of a CRUD management to insert the data (Words with questions that help you memorise and test you if you know their meaning).
 This information will be consumed from an Android application, in a small game, based on the content of the Callan method books.
 </p>

 <img style="width: 100%; height: auto;" src="https://firebasestorage.googleapis.com/v0/b/myprojects-jesr2104.appspot.com/o/apiManagerTrickyWords.png?alt=media&token=70b6bb7c-bb8e-43cc-8134-5bfcdbac4796">